jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 led.duty_cycle = 65535
 ```

 [Duty cycle](https://en.wikipedia.org/wiki/Duty_cycle) refers to what percentage of the time the LED is on and how much it is off.
 If a lamp is on 0% of the time, it will be entirely dark; 100% of the time would be maximum brightness.

-If you were to flip the light switch on for one minute and off the next minute, the average light in the room would be 50% of the maximum possible.
+Think about a light switch in a room: if you were to flip the switch on for one minute and off the next minute, over the course of an hour the average light in the room would be 50% of the maximum possible.
 PWM works the same way!

 The pin can receive values between `0` (completely off) and `65535` (max brightness), and any value in between.

 **WHAT A WEIRD NUMBER, WHY 65535?**
 TLDR: that's the max brightness allowed but it's really confusing.
 We'll fix that in the next step, so skip ahead or read below for more details...